alexdesousa/oath/README.md

   [SUCCESS]  Key deleted for twitter.com
   ```

-- Showing (and copying to clipboard) the current 6 digit token e.g:
+- Showing (and copying to clipboard) the current 6 digit token e.g. for `twitter.com`:

   ```bash
   ~ $ oath twitter.com